DannyStoll1/dynamo/README.md

 Since this requires compiling code locally, [Cargo](https://rustup.rs/) is a strict dependency.
 Python3 and [SymPy](https://www.sympy.org/en/index.html) are also required for the transpilation process.
 The latter can be installed with `pip install sympy`.

-To try out this feature, navigate to the project directory and run `cargo +nightly run -rF scripting`.
+To try out this feature, navigate to the project directory and run `cargo run -rF scripting`.
 This feature has been tested to work on Linux and Windows, but it remains highly experimental.

 While not as flexible as manually editing profiles in Rust, scripts still allow